Galaxy interactions in filaments and sheets: insights from EAGLE simulations: Introduction

-The environmental dependence of galaxy properties remains an active area of research for the last few decades.
-The galaxy properties are know to strongly depend on environment \citep{oemler74, davis76, dress80, guzo97, zevi02, hog03, blan03, einas03, gotto03, kauffmann04, pandey06, park07, mocine07, pandey08, porter08, bamford09, cooper10, koyama13, pandey17, sarkar20, bhattacharjee20, pandey20}.
-Most of the studies on the environmental dependence of galaxy properties treat the local density as a proxy for the environment.
+Many other galaxy properties depend on the environment.
+The elliptical galaxies are more commonly observed in dense groups and clusters \citep{oemler74, dress80, davis76, guzo97, gotto03}.
+The spiral galaxies mostly occupy the intermediate and low density regions of the Universe.
+These environmental dependencies of clustering are reflected in different statistical measures such as the correlation function \citep{zehavi}, genus \citep{park1}, filamentarity \citep{pandey05, pandey06}, local dimension \citep{pandey20} and mutual information \citep{pandey17, bhattacharjee20, sarkar20}.
+The environment of a galaxy is generally characterized by the local density.
 The local density undoubtedly plays a decisive role in galaxy evolution.
-However, the local density alone can not characterize the environment of a galaxy.
-The observations from different redshift surveys \citep{gregory78,joeveer78,einasto80,zeldovich82,einasto84, bharadwaj00, pandey05} indicate that galaxies are distributed in an interconnected network-like pattern of clusters, filaments and sheets surrounded by vast empty regions.
-This network is often referred to as the ``cosmic web'' \citep{bond96}.
-The galaxies and their host halos are embedded in different geometric environments of the cosmic web. \citet{pandey08} find that the star forming blue galaxies have a more filamentary distribution compared to the red galaxies.
-A number of studies with hydrodynamical simulations suggest that $80\%$ of the baryonic budget in the Universe is accounted by low density gas (WHIM) in filaments \citep{tuominen21, galarraga21}.
-Consequently, the gas accretion efficiency in the dark matter halos in filaments and sheets may differ in a significant manner.
-Thus, cosmic web can have significant impact on the properties and evolution of galaxies.
+However, it can not completely characterize the environment of a galaxy.
+The early generation redshift surveys reveal that galaxies are part of an all-inclusive network comprising clusters, filaments and sheets surrounded by vast empty regions \citep{joeveer78, gregory78, einasto80, zeldovich82}.
+The galaxies and their host halos are embedded in different environments of the cosmic web \citep{bond96}. \citet{pandey08} find that the star forming blue galaxies trace a more filamentary distribution compared to the red galaxies.
+More than $80\%$ of the baryonic budget in the Universe is accounted by low density gas (WHIM) in filaments \citep{tuominen21, galarraga21}.
+Consequently, the gas accretion efficiency of the dark matter halos in different environments may differ in a significant manner.
+Thus, the cosmic web can have significant impact on the galaxy properties and their evolution.
 The galaxies that are located in different parts of the cosmic web can experience different physical conditions, such as different densities of gas, different levels of tidal forces, different frequency of interactions and mergers.
-All these factors may play important roles in shaping the properties and evolution of galaxies.